 I have a strong passion to create sound effects that tell a story.
 It starts with an image in my head of how I picture things to sound like.
 I have worked as a sound designer with many years of professional experience in the field of game audio, advertisement and film.
 Most of my time I spend in the field and collect sounds that are emotionally appealing to me, which I eventually end up using in all my audio productions.

 I discovered the art of sound at a very young stage.
 With a mother and grandfather both working as professional performers and musicians – musical education always was valued highly within my family.
 At the age of four I started to learn the piano and cello.
 And I did that for a while… until I was about 14 and found a different, new exciting instrument at that time.
 A sound I have not heard before.
 The electric guitar – my very first sound design tool!
 I spend hours playing it, but mostly engineered its mechanical parts out – finding ways to experiment with its pick-up element.

 After completing civil services in 2000, I geared up for a short vacation to visit friends in Melbourne, Australia.
 And… I never left – at least, not for the next three years!
 Because I have always been fascinated by the idea of making films, and film art in general, I got an internship at Warner Brothers Studios in Queensland, Australia, where I learned from Vic Kaspar, supervising sound editor & sound editor (House of Flying Daggers, Kung Fu Hustle, Inspector Gadget 2).
 Watching him work at creating sound effects changed my life.
-I graduated with a Bachelor of Recording Arts degree (honors) from the SAE HQ college in Byron Bay, Australia.
+Shortly after, I graduated with a Bachelor of Recording Arts degree (honors) from the SAE HQ college in Byron Bay, Australia.
 My final thesis concentrated on the emotional perception of sound in modern media, and I analyzed significant media productions that used sound in a strong context to tell a story and help build emotional audio in a scene.